 Take the molds out of the oven and carefully brush the insides with the melted beeswax mixture.
 Tongs and oven mitts will be helpful.

 Once you brush them with the beeswax, place the molds upside down on a cooling rack that is set over parchment.
+If the mixture is not liquid, but sticks to the mold, place back in the oven.
+Once the wax melts, remove from oven and flip them upside down.
 You want the excess beeswax to drip out and you don’t want to get it all over your counter.

 Unmold the canelés by flipping them upside down and tapping them on the baking sheet.
 They should slip right out.
 If they are not dark on the tops then work them back into the molds and put them back in the oven.